jonc/osboids/README.md

 then xbuild, or build within Visual Studio / Monodevelop to produce the binaries

 OpenSimBoids has no external dependencies other than the dlls currently included in opensim.
-The project generates a single dll - Flocking.dll which is copied into opensim/bin as part of the build step
+The project generates a single dll - OpenSimBoids.Modules.dll which is copied into opensim/bin as part of the build step

 Configuration